slangenbach/notes/coding_problems.md

     - If not, increment current change by the coin's value
 * Finally, return current change + 1
 * The solution has time complexity of O(n*log(n)) (because of sorting the input array) and space complexity of O(1)

+## Strings

+### Palindrome check

+* This problem can be solved in _several_ ways.
+* One option is to compare the input string to its reverse, another is to to loop over each char of the string from start and end simultaneously and compare them
+* Declare two integers pointing to the start and end of the string
+* Loop over the string while start pointer is smaller than end pointer
+* Check if char at start pointer is not equal to char at end pointer
+    - If so, return False
+    - If not, increment start pointer by 1 and decrement end pointer by
+* Finally, return True
+* You may add a check condition which returns True if the string is of length 1

+### Caesar Cipher Encryptor

+* Solutions to this problem can be developed using built-in functions for unicode conversion and mapping letters in the alphabet to its positions (via a simple array or two hash maps)
+* This solution has time complexity of O(n) and space complexity of O(n) - O(m) if the alphabet is really large only

+#### Unicode conversion

+* Define a shift function taking char and key as input
+* Derive the key for conversion by converting char to its unicode value (via ord) and adding the value of key % 26 (26 being the length of the alphabet)
+* Modulo by 26 is done to handle edge cases for very large keys
+* Check if the new key is smaller or equal than 122 (value of "z" in unicode)
+    - If so, return the char at the new value (via chr)
+    - If not, return the char at 96 + new value % 122 (where 96 is unicode value of "a" and modulo by 122 is necessary to wrap around "z")
+* Finally apply the shift function to each letter in string and join it to an empty string

+#### Mapping letters to positions in the alphabet

+* Create an array containing the letters of the alphabet (via string.ascii_lowercase)
+* Declare a variable storing the length of the alphabet
+* Declare an empty array to build the new string
+* Loop over each letter in the string
+* Derive the new key by getting the index of the current char in the alphabet (via index) + key % length of the alphabet (handling edge cases as mentioned previously)
+* If the new key is smaller then the length of the alphabet, get the new letter by indexing the alphabet array at the new key position
+* Else get the new letter by indexing the array at position key % alphabet length
+* Add the new letter to the string array
+* Finally join the new string array to an empty string